 Avoiding fees on your savings account is important if you wish to maximize the interest your money earns, especially with today's low interest rates.
 Even a small deduction from your principal can become a significant loss over time.
 Typical savings accounts come with a monthly maintenance fee and an excessive withdrawal fee; both can be avoided if you meet certain conditions in using your account.
 Incidental fees, which are charged for specific services, often hide in the fine print of fee schedules, which not all banks make readily available.

-- Monthly Fees for Standard Savings Accounts
+Average Monthly Fees for Standard Savings Accounts

 The most common type of savings account is the standard, no-frills version offered by each major bank, and the most common fee on a standard savings account is the $4 or $5 monthly maintenance fee, which covers the cost of maintaining branch locations and in-person services.
 Fortunately, you have multiple ways of avoiding that fee.